|

 - The fingers should form a bridge, with the thumbs

-pointing towards one another
+pointing toward one another

-- When viewed from the side the shoulder should be above
+- When viewed from the side, the shoulder should be above

 the start line